Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 3. Active-passive accounts.

-According to the economic content, the division occurs into accounts:
+According to economic content, the division occurs into accounts:

 1. Household funds.